codoxhq/mobile-samples/flutter-quill-codox/README.md

 ## Configuration note:

-To enable Codox sync, the local html, loaded by swift, must have custom baseURL, which is equivalent to Codox "domain" in subscription.
+To enable Codox sync, the local html, loaded by flutter, must have custom baseURL, which is equivalent to Codox "domain" in subscription.